nanograv/15yr_stochastic_analysis/README.md

 Please send questions about this tutorial to `aaron.johnson (at) nanograv.org`

 ## <span style="color:red">Important Note About Data!</span>
-**If you want to use our data for publications, the full data are available for download here (add link here).**
+**If you want to use our data for publications, the full data products are available for download under the data_release section.**

 Data used in the `tutorials` section of this repository have been reduced to make them available on GitHub and may not reproduce the results of the 15-year analysis exactly.